-However, the popular almond milk sold in the refrigerated section or the shelf stable version has more than just almonds and milk as ingredients.
-At Once Again, we are fans of the clarity and simplistic healthier approach to producing products with a minimal amount of ingredients, while never including artificial sweeteners or preservatives.
-That is why we are excited to share today’s recipe with you!
-This is an almond milk you can make at home in fewer than two minutes!
+However, the popular almond milk sold in the refrigerated section has more than just almonds as ingredients.
+At Once Again, we are fand of the clarity and simplistic healthier approach to producing products with a minimal amount of ingredients.
+That is why we are excited to share today's recipe for almond milk.
 Our new Once Again Blanched Extra Creamy Almond Butter and water are all you need.
-Check the video and recipe below, and let us know the many ways you’ll be enjoying freshly homemade almond milk!
+Check the video and recipe below, let us know the many ways you'll be enjoying this freshly homemade recipe.

 Carolina Jantac, MS, RD, LD

 How to make almond milk with blanched almond butter!
 No super powerful blender needed!
 Make a small fresh batch each time.
 Easy and vegan recipe.